Skip to Site Header Skip to Main Content Skip to Footer

 A Consumer Reports survey revealed that 164 million American adults struggle with sleep at least once per week.
 [18] Many of us have trouble waking up in the morning and are restless during the night when we are supposed to be getting consistent and restorative sleep.

-Happy couple
+Happy couple outside

-Ways to Reset Your Circadian Rhythm
+How to Fix Your Circadian Rhythm

 Have you ever wondered why some people don’t need an alarm clock to wake up in the morning?
 Their bodies are likely syncing just about right with their circadian rhythm.
 They wake in the morning with natural sunlight and begin to tire as the sun goes down.[19]

-Individuals may experience disruptions to their circadian rhythm, but they shouldn’t worry too much.
 There are ways to get it back on track.
 Give some a try and see which works best for you:

 • Naps: Avoid long naps in the late afternoon or early evening.